| |||

 initialized or have mutable members.

-Compiling C++ with the --apcs /rwpi option
+Compiling C++ with the --apcs /rwpi

 deviates from the ISO C++ Standard.
-The declarations in Example 3.1 assume that x is
+The declarations in Example 3.1 assume that x

 in a read-only segment.

-Dynamic initialization of x including user-defined
+Dynamic initialization of x

-constructors is not possible for constants and T cannot
+constructors is not possible for constants and T

 contain mutable members.
 The new linkage specification in Example 3.2 declares

-that x is in a read/write segment even if it
+is in a read/write segment even if it

 is initialized with a constant.
-Dynamic initialization of x is
+Dynamic initialization of x

-permitted and T can contain mutable members.
+can contain mutable members.

-The definitions of x, y, and z in
+The definitions of x

 another file must have the same linkage specifications.